The latest numbers on COVID-19 in Canada for Tuesday, March 9, 2021

 _ Prince Edward Island: 143 confirmed cases (28 active, 115 resolved, zero deaths).

-There were two new cases Monday.
+There were zero new cases Tuesday.
 The rate of active cases is 17.54 per 100,000 people.
-Over the past seven days, there have been a total of 11 new cases.
-The seven-day rolling average of new cases is two.
+Over the past seven days, there have been a total of seven new cases.
+The seven-day rolling average of new cases is one.

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were zero new cases Monday.
-The rate of active cases is 2.45 per 100,000 people.
-Over the past seven days, there have been a total of 17 new cases.
-The seven-day rolling average of new cases is two.
+There were five new cases Tuesday.
+The rate of active cases is 2.65 per 100,000 people.
+Over the past seven days, there have been a total of 21 new cases.
+The seven-day rolling average of new cases is three.

 There have been no deaths reported over the past week.
 The overall death rate is 6.64 per 100,000 people.